-- with only one regulation weapon conforming with the Rules (cf. t.144, t.115); or - with only one regulation bodycord; or - with only one regulation mask cord; or - with a weapon or a bodycord which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.64.5 above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules; the Referee will apply the penalties according to Articles t.158-162, t.165, t.170 (1st group).
+- with only one regulation weapon conforming with the Rules (cf. t.144, t.115); or - with only one regulation bodycord; or - with only one regulation mask cord; or - with a weapon or a bodycord which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.64.5 above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules; the Referee will apply the penalties according to Articles t.158-162, t.165, t.170.

-In FIE competitions, there is an additional requirement that a 2nd security device be securely fixed to the body of the mask, effective with the 2018-2019 season.
+In FIE competitions, there is an additional requirement that a 2^{nd} security device be securely fixed to the body of the mask.